Koredotcom/NLP-Benchmark/Readme.md

 	16.1.0                # or the version you installed

 # PREPARATION OF DATA
+1. There are few standard benchmark datasets available for evaluating Intent recognition capabilities of Conversational AI platforms such as Kore.AI, DialogFlow(CX).
+You can either choose to run on available datasets by providing the number assigned against them OR You could choose to run on your own datasets.
+Please follow next instruction for using own datasets.
-1. Mention the Intents and the train data to be created in the ML_Train.csv file.
+2. Mention the Intents and the train data to be created in the ML_Train.csv file.
 While entering data , please follow the format as it is in ML_Train.csv
-2. Mention the test data along with utterance classification ( i.e Positive/Negative/Spell Errors etc) in ML_TestData.csv.
+3. Mention the test data along with utterance classification ( i.e Positive/Negative/Spell Errors etc) in ML_TestData.csv.
 Here it is important to give the classification names properly as mentioned in the ML_TestData.csv sheet, with the necessary capitalization.

 ## Setup Instructions: